d3x0r/STFRPhysics/whitepaper.md

 - curvature - A point translated to another location by curving its forward motion; does not require a third point.
 - frame - The orientation, which can be desribed by the basis vectors 'right', 'up', and 'forward'; A full frame would include velocity also.
 - log-complex - A natural log of a complex number.
+- modulate - Applying a modulo operator to a number to get the prinicpal angle result.
 - rotation - A point translated to another location describing a pivot around a third point.
 - spin - Basically 'rotation', however, it's not expressed by an angle like rotation, but measured in a curvature.
 - vector-complex - A complex number, but the real coordinate and the imaginary coordinate are vector quantities normalized with square root of the sum of squares.